ufergus/arNetSked/README.md

 ## RATE - Interval / Duration
 ### Interval
-Beacon interval while net is active.
+Beacon interval while net is active in minutes.
 ### Duration
-Estimated net duration.
+Estimated net duration in minutes.

 ## LATITUDE / LONGITUDE
 Location of repeater or central area for simplex nets in hours/minutes format.